phpstreamserver/docs/docs/PhpRunner.md

 Type: `LoggerInterface|null`
 Default: `null`
 PSR-3 compatible logger.
-PHPRunner uses the included logger implementation by default, which prints log entries to stdout and optionally to `logFile`.
+If set to null, PHPRunner will use the default logger implementation that prints log entries to stdout and optionally to `logFile`.

 ## Methods